Definition of Terms

 Alternatively, the student conduct administrator may send an initial notice that identifies a default date and time at which the conduct meeting will occur unless rescheduled, provided that the initial notice complies with the requirements of this section.

-General Rules and Procedures for Administrative Reviews and Judicial Board Hearings
+General Rules for Administrative Reviews

 The University conduct system is an administrative process and not a court of law and is not held to standards applied in criminal proceedings.
 Formal rules of evidence will not apply.
 Testimony containing hearsay may be heard, and will be weighted appropriately, taking into account the reliability of the information.
 Findings and conclusions will be based upon information presented during the review.